How to Make Venison Bacon

 Seasoning & Cure

 Once your meat is ground, add in your venison bacon seasoning mixture.
 We recommend using our Venison Bacon Cure which includes seasoning and cure for up to 25 lbs of meat.
 With added maple flavors and the perfect amount of salt, this bacon seasoning is truly all you need to get that rich, full-flavored bacon flavor.
 This blend also includes sodium erythorbate which acts as a cure accelerator as well as giving the meat a nice red or ‘cured’ look.

 In this venison bacon recipe, we also added a topical coating of our Bacon Bomb Jalapeno Hickory seasoning which has a nice kick to it as well as bacon, hickory flavors.
 You can also use cracked black pepper for a peppered bacon, or a sweeter seasoning like Apple Pie for more of a salty-sweet combination.

 For venison bacon, you'll want to get a good amount of protein extraction before smoking.
 The end results should be sticky and pasty, with the venison bacon seasoning well incorporated throughout.
 Once your meat has reached the tacky consistency, pack it into your aluminum pan while periodically pressing down to eliminate any air pockets.

 While this is optional, we do recommend letting your meat rest overnight for proper flavor and color development.
 Be sure to tightly press a piece of plastic wrap over the meat before refrigerating.

 Just as in any smoked sausage, when processing your venison bacon you want to cook at a gradual increase in heat so you don't render out the fat too quickly.
 We used the Pro Smoker PK 100 electric cabinet smoker that can maintain lower temperatures while providing a dense pit smoke.

 We preheated our smokehouse to 135 degrees F and cooked the deer bacon for one hour with smoke on.
-After that, we increased the temperature by 10 degrees every hour until we hit 180 degrees F, then let it cook until it reached an internal temp of 155 degrees F.
+After that, we increased the temperature by 10 degrees every hour until the smoker temperature reaches180 degrees then let it cook until the internal temperature pf the venison bacon reaches 150 degrees F.